CIEF Annual Competitions & Shows

 2016 FEI World Dressage Challenge Rules, 2014 CIEF WDC Qualification Rules & 2014 FEI WDC Guidelines for Best Presented Horse

-In past years the CIEF has hosted the FEI World Dressage Challenge (WDC), but changes to the competition format for 2016 has precluded the Cayman Islands from participating any longer.
-The WDC had allowed Cayman Islands riders to compete with other participating countries in Zone 10, which includes Barbados, Bermuda, Haiti, Jamaica and Trinidad and Tobago.
-The aim of this competition is to give less experienced dressage riders who, under normal circumstances, cannot take part in international dressage competitions and live in more remote countries, the opportunity to compete internationally without having to leave their country.
+In past years the CIEF has hosted the FEI World Dressage Challenge (WDC), but changes to the competition format for 2016 have precluded the Cayman Islands from participating any longer.
+The WDC had allowed Cayman Islands riders to compete with other participating countries in Zone 10, which includes Antigua, Barbados, Bermuda, Haiti, Jamaica and Trinidad and Tobago.
+The aim of this competition is to give less experienced dressage riders who, under normal circumstances, cannot take part in international dressage competitions because they live in more remote countries, the opportunity to compete internationally without having to leave their country.
 Individual and team placings by Zone are published by the FEI on its website following the competition.